 Your personal information will be on the Health Assistance tab in My Account Page (MAP).
 Be sure to carefully review all information on the page.
 Pay special attention to areas where you need to take some action.
-If you want to get more detail about your case, open the most recent eligibility notices…right in My Account Page!
+If you want to get more details about your case, or open the most recent eligibility notices you can do it right in My Account Page!

 In MAP you can:

 - See household and member benefit information and important information such as eligibility notices

 - See Next Steps, What to do, and Due Dates for outstanding items such as proofs needed by MassHealth ( Tip: Review recent eligibility notices for additional status information)

 - See the status of documents you have faxed or mailed to MassHealth, such as whether they've been received or processed.
 The "Documents" area displays in MAP when viewing health insurance information.
 See Checking the Status of Documents Sent to MassHealth below for details.